NathalieStutzmann

 Nathalie Stutzmann is the Music Director of the Atlanta Symphony Orchestra.

 Recent conducting highlights have included engagements with the Munich Philharmonic, New York Philharmonic, Orchestre de Paris and the London Symphony Orchestra.
-The current season includes several notable debuts including Czech Philharmonic, Boston Symphony, Tonhalle Orchestra Zurich and her conducting debut at the Musikverein with Wiener Symphoniker; and also features returns to the New York Philharmonic with two programmes as their Featured Artist, Munich Philharmonic, Orchestre de Paris and Philadelphia Orchestra.
+The current season includes several notable debuts including Symphonieorchester des Bayerischen Rundfunks, Royal Concertgebouw Orchestra and Berlin Staatskapelle; and also features returns with the London Symphony Orchestra, Oslo Philharmonic and Swedish Radio Symphony Orchestra.

 A rich variety of strands form the core of her repertoire: Central European and Russian Romanticism is a strong focus — ranging from Beethoven, Schumann, Brahms and Dvořák through to the larger symphonic forces of Tchaikovsky, Wagner, Mahler, Bruckner and Strauss — as well as French 19th century repertoire and impressionism.